Rangpo

-Rangpo is a small town in India shared by Pakyong district of the state Sikkim and Kalimpong district of the state West Bengal.
-The part of Rangpo on the side of Sikkim is a Municipal town in Pakyong district in the Indian state of Sikkim and the part on the side of West Bengal is a forest village under Sangsay Gram Panchayat of West Bengal's Kalimpong district.
+Rangpo is a Municipal town in India shared by Pakyong district of the state Sikkim and Kalimpong district of the state West Bengal.
 The town is situated along the Teesta River and Rangpo River.
 It is the first town of Sikkim lying on National Highway 10 that links Siliguri to Gangtok.
 It is about 300 m above sea level with a sub-tropical climate.
 It is the 'Gateway to Sikkim' and all vehicles entering Sikkim have to stop at the Rangpo Police check-post.
 Foreign tourists are required to present documents to enter Sikkim state and must show them at the police checkpoint.
 The Rangpo River separates the Rangpo Forest Village lying on the West Bengal side from the Rangpo Municipal Town lying on the Sikkim side.